Is Piecework Legal?

 - More than half must consist of commission (percentage of work done/sold).

-Most lawn maintenance businesses are service businesses, so they fit under that heading.
+Good news!
+Most lawn maintenance businesses are service businesses, so your business likely fits under that heading.

-Under number 3 If you are paying piecework then you meet the third requirement because you are paying 100% commisisons based.
-If you have an employee that does some office work at hourly rate, and some piecework than you will need to make sure that they are getting more of their pay from the piecework pay.
+If you’re paying piecework then you meet the third requirement because you are paying 100% commission based.
+If you have an employee that does some office work at an hourly rate, and some piecework than you will need to make sure that they are getting more of their pay from the piecework pay.

-One company went to court over their comissions based pay, and won the court case because of section 7.
-They claimed that they were a service company, and that the employee was paid based on commissions (completing training with customers).
+Back in 2005, one company went to court over their commission’s based pay and won the court case because of section 7.
+They claimed that they were a service company and that the employee was paid based on commissions (completing training with customers).
 The court agreed, and their “piecework” pay was upheld as legal.
-You can read more about the specific’s here.
-Let me know if you have any questions!